tuneinsight/lattigo/examples/README.md

 ## Parameters

-The `params.go` file contains several example sets of parameters for both `heint` and `hefloat`.
+The `params.go` file contains several sets of example parameters for both `heint` and `hefloat`.
-These parameter are chosen to reflect several degrees of homomorphic capacity for a fixed 128-bit security (according to the current standard estimates).
-They do not, however, represent a set of default parameters, to be used in real HE applications.
+These parameter are chosen to represent several degrees of homomorphic capacity for a fixed 128-bit security (according to the standard estimates at the time of writing).
+They do not represent a set of default parameters to be used in real HE applications.
 Rather, they are meant to facilitate quick tests and experimentation with the library.